 Visit the Remote Learning Webinar page for recordings of Frankfort Center webinars.

-All course content must be accessible according to the Americans with Disability Act (ADA) guidelines.
+All course content must be accessible according to guidelines in Section 508 of the Rehabilitation Act of 1973.

 Platforms for Engaging in Remote Learning